Edward Spiegel: Contributions

 "Cosmic Arrhythmias" in "Chaos in Astrophysics" (Reidel 1985) is a compendium of Edward Spiegel's ideas for rationalizing cosmic phenomena.
 The article talks about the philosophy of why low-dimensional systems are relevant, useful and important in astrophysics.
 Between the lines, is the understanding that these ideas extend well beyond the subject of astrophysics.
 The work also cites some specific cosmic examples where low-dimensional dynamics and chaos theory may provide a key to understanding the astrophysical phenomena.

 His insights and ideas have had a long-term effect on astrophysics.
 For example, Spiegel's work on vortices in disks led to many papers in the 1990s, with vortices now recognized as key ingredients to the mechanisms by which disks maintain an accretion flux and how planets are able to form.
-His work on photo-hydrodynamics is now recognized as potentially important in pulsars, and the Moore-Spiegel oscillator and chaos have become influential from 1980s onward.
-He also coined the terms "blazar" and "photon bubble".
+His work on photo-hydrodynamics is now recognized as potentially important in pulsars, and the Moore-Spiegel oscillator and chaos have become influential ideas since the 1980s.
+He also coined the field's use of the terms "blazar" and "photon bubble".